kelsdoerksen/landslide-forecast-nepal/README.md

 <div align="center">

-# Forecasting Landslide Probability in Nepal using AI and Earth Observation
+# Forecasting Landslide Impact Probability in Nepal using AI and Earth Observation

 <p>
 <b><a href="#-description">Description</a></b>